jpvajda/theorem-test/README.md

 2. Search query parameters would be added to the URL such as `/search/music/?movie_title=title%of%movie&composer=first&last` which result in filtering of the data.

 2. These existing search query parameters are currently in use by the UI's existing `UI Search Selectors`: radio buttons,  text fields and check box fields.
 This functionality should not change.
-This project will need to address the use of both a search selector and manual entry in the search bar field.
+This project will need to address the use of both a search selector and manual entry in the search bar field and combine those filters to return the proper search result.s

-3. Search should also support a URI parameter such as `/search/music/{ID}`
+3. Search should also support a URI parameter such as `/search/music/{ID}` to allow searching the unique DB identifer of `ID`.

 3. All search filters should be subtractive in nature (current functionality) and only show results for each matching filter applied sequentially.

-4. Data should be returned in JSON to the UI. (current functionality).
+4. Data should be returned in JSON to the UI. (current functionality). and displayed accordingly following the current results based on the returned JSON key value pairs.
+[Sample JSON](sample.json)

 ### Search Parameters